 5 secrets about excellent psychotherapists

-Quitting self-destructive behaviours, like drugs.
+Quitting self-destructive behaviors, like drugs.

 Not afraid to fly anymore, visit the dentist.